PaigeBrown577/gene-block-marketplace/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (specifically in the "client" folder, you can run:

 ### `npm start`